-The Future Leaders Community is supported by a group of eight members, forming the Future Leaders Steering Group.
+The Future Leaders Community is supported by the Future Leaders Steering Group.
 The Steering Group helps make sure content, resources and events are relevant for the Community.

 Meet the Future Leaders Steering Group

 After completing her University degree in 2016 Cindy started her career as a HSQE Administrator within the construction industry.
-After gaining more experience in the sector Cindy progressed to become a HSQE Coordinator where she currently oversee’s the HSQE division within Arktek Group Limited.
+After gaining more experience in the sector Cindy progressed to become a HSQE Coordinator where she oversaw the HSQE division in the company.
+Cindy is now a SHE Advisor at Greggs and looks after the manufacturing sites in the North region.

 Assistant Health and Safety Advisor, Carney Consultancy